Naurislv/apple_picking_robot/README.md

 ## Project structure

-* [data/](data/) used thought project.
+* [data/](data/) used throughout project.
 Usually we ignore data stored there from .git perspective.
 * [docs/](docs/) project documentations.
 All topics we want to be documented.
 See [Docs](#docs) table of content.
 * Scientific [papers/](papers/) and [reviews](papers/PaperReview.md).
 Usually you give and share papers using url but there are some papers which we may want to store in repository.
 * [presentations/](presentations/) by team members.